-As your real ATT exams will be sat online, Tolley provide an on-screen system to allow you to get used to typing up answers to the questions in your question banks and to sit your practice exams and mocks online.
+As your real CTA exams will be sat online, Tolley provide an on-screen system to allow you to get used to typing up answers to the questions in your question banks and to sit your practice exams and mocks online.
 You can access the on-screen system via the Academy.

-The Tolley system closely simulates the functionality of Exam4 which is the system the ATT use.
+The Tolley Online Mock (or TOM) system closely simulates the functionality of Exam4 which is the system the CIOT use.

-TOP TIP: Have the relevant Tax Tables, your annotated Memory Joggers, the legislation and any other books you wish to refer to ready ahead of starting each practice exam and mock.
+TOP TIP: Have your personal highlighted version of the legislation and a set of Tax Tables ready ahead of starting each practice exam and mock.